Apologies, but no results were found.

 Research Interests & Projects

-Postdoctoral Fellow, starting in January 2022.
-Areas: advanced metallography, hydrogen embrittlement, stress and properties characterization in metal alloys and composites, modeling and simulation (FEA), phase and stress evolution in casting and welding, solid state / friction stir welding, PTWA/EJPO plasma coating.
+Postdoctoral Fellow, (The position is currently on hold.).
+Areas: advanced metallography, hydrogen embrittlement, stress and properties characterization in metal alloys and composites, modelling and simulation (FEA), phase and stress evolution in casting and welding, solid-state / friction stir welding, PTWA/EJPO plasma coating.
 Requirements: prior extensive experience in two or more of the listed fields.

 Areas of Study